joffat/docs/sections/participate/ultimate-tic-tac-toe/index.md

 1. You must play on the small board that corresponds to the cell the other player played at.
 1. If you are *sent* to a board that has been won already, you must play on any other board. *(Some people play with variations of this rule, but we believe this makes for the most interesting algorithms)*
 1. To win the game you must have 3 in a row in the big board in any direction.

+## How To Lose Quickly

+1. Out of bounds, you trying to place a move outside the 3 by 3 square.*(Both Board And SubBoard)*
+1. SubBoard already finished, you are trying to place in the board where a win/lose/tie has already been decided.
+1. Cell already filled, you are trying to place in a cell where a player has already placed.
+1. Out of turn, you sent a message without being asked.
+1. Sending Gibberish, you sent something we don't understand.
+1. Doing Nothing, you will timeout.

 ## Example